radityasurya/ionic-es2015/README.md

 Angular 2.

-ES2015 import syntax is used which would normally be expected to load only JS modules, however as we are bundling with webpack, we can also import scss and html files.
+ES2015 import syntax is used which would normally be expected to load only JS modules, however as we are bundling with webpack, we can also import sass and html.

 ## Gulp Tasks
 - `gulp karma:once` - run all tests once